Saurav-Satheesh/IBM-Data-Science-Capstone-SpaceY/README.md

 * **Interactive Visual Analytics** using:
   * Folium for interactive maps, calculates distances between launch sites to its proximities, and also helps assess the geographical terrain of a site
   * Plotly Dash for dashboard, gives total success launches for a site, and also gives correlation between payload and launch outcome for a specific payload range
-* **Predictive Modeling** to predict best performing model using logistic regression, support vector machine (SVM), decision tree and K-nearest neighbor (KNN)
+* **Predictive Modeling** to predict the best performing model out of logistic regression, support vector machine (SVM), decision tree and K-nearest neighbor (KNN)

 ## Results